AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 "Yes."
 The words came out breathless.

 "Answer a few questions and I'll gladly pay your price."
 He said.
-He looked at me and smiled, "
+He looked at me and smiled, "You can read him?"

+I nodded, though I didn't know why he wanted me to, but he didn't wait for me to ask as he looked at the man again.
+"Do you like men?"

+"Fuck no.  But I like you.
+Please feed?"
+The man begged as he tilted his head to the side.
+But inside he was shaking.
+I don't know why I let Marcus talk me into this.
+I don't want to be here.

+I hook my head,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MDc2NzMxNywxNTEzNDQ3NjQ0XX0=
+eyJoaXN0b3J5IjpbLTE0NjI1MzUwODUsMTUxMzQ0NzY0NF19
 -->